-Assistant Professor Latinx Religious Traditions at Texas Christian University
+Assistant Professor of Religion at Texas Christian University

 Dr. Grace Vargas is currently an Assistant Professor Latinx Religious Traditions at Texas Christian University.
 She received her PhD from Southern Methodist University.
 Dr. Vargas also has a BA from Rutgers University and a MDiv from Princeton Theological Seminary.
 She defended her dissertation in 2020 which was titled, “lo Que Predicábamos No Era Americanismo”: Protestantism and Cross-Cultural Religious Encounter in the Shadow of Empire, a Twentieth Century Cuban Case Position.